AlloyCI/alloy-runner/docs/configuration/advanced-configuration.md

    found, subsequent pulls will make use of it.

-Now that the Runner is set up to authenticate against your private registry, learn [how to configure .gitlab-ci.yml][yaml-priv-reg] in order to use that registry.
+Now that the Runner is set up to authenticate against your private registry, learn [how to configure .alloy-ci.json][json-priv-reg] in order to use that registry.

-#### Support for GitLab integrated registry
+#### Support for AlloyCI integrated registry

-> **Note:**
-To work automatically with private/protected images from GitLab integrated registry it needs at least GitLab CE/EE **8.14** and GitLab Runner **1.8**.

-Starting with GitLab CE/EE 8.14, GitLab will send credentials for its integrated registry along with the build data.
+Starting with AlloyCI v1.0, AlloyCI will send credentials for its integrated registry along with the build data.
 These credentials will be automatically added to registries authorization parameters list.

 After this authorization against the registry will be proceed like for configuration added with `DOCKER_AUTH_CONFIG` variable.

-Thanks to this, in your builds you can use any image from you GitLab integrated registry, even if the image is private/protected.
-To fully understand for which images the builds will have access, read the [New CI build permissions model][ci-build-permissions-model] documentation.
+Thanks to this, in your builds you can use any image from you AlloyCI integrated registry, even if the image is private/protected.

 #### Precedence of Docker authorization resolving

-As described above, GitLab Runner can authorize Docker against a registry by using credentials sent in different way.
+As described above, AlloyCI Runner can authorize Docker against a registry by using credentials sent in different way.
 To find a proper registry, the following precedence is taken into account: